getfem/getfem/doc/sphinx/source/userdoc/appendixA.rst

             :scale: 50
      * - Value of the whole second derivative (hessian) at the node.
-       - Scalar product with a certain vector (for instance an edge) for a vectorial elements.
+       - Scalar product with a certain vector (for instance an edge) for a vector elements.
-       - Scalar product with the normal to a face for a vectorial elements.
+       - Scalar product with the normal to a face for a vector elements.
      * - .. image:: images/getfemlistsymbols12.png
             :align: center
             :scale: 50